 |$5 free for a month

 How does web scraper tools / bots work?

 The process of scraping a page involves making requests to the page and extracting machine-readable information from it.
 As seen in figure 2 general web scraping process consists of the following 7 steps :

 - Identification of target URLs

-- If the website to be crawled uses anti scraping tools, scraper may need to choose the appropriate proxy server to get a new IP address to send its requests from.
+- If the website to be crawled uses anti-scraping technologies such as CAPTCHAs, the scraper may need to choose the appropriate proxy server solution to get a new IP address to send its requests from.